Jacob Hespeler

-Jacob Hespeler (1810 in Eningen unter Achalm, Württemberg – March 22, 1881 in Hespeler, Ontario, Canada) was a prominent businessman in Canada West and the founder of the town of Hespeler (since 1973 a part of Cambridge, Ontario).
+Jacob George Hespeler (né Jakob Georg Hespeler; 28 January 1811 – 22 March 1881) was a German-Canadian businessman.
+He is best known as the founder and namesake of the town Hespeler, Ontario, which since 1973 has been a neighbourhood in the amalgamated town of Cambridge, Ontario.

 Early life

 Born Jakob Hespeler in Ehningen in the Kingdom of Württemberg, Hespeler was the eldest son of Johann Georg Hespeler (born 1784) and Anna Barbara Wick (1791–1881).
-His mother was a granddaughter of Count Károly Andrássy de Csíkszentkirály et Krasznahorka (1723–1795), a Hungarian nobleman.
 His father was a businessman with the house of Mayer Amschel Rothschild.
 His younger brother was William Hespeler.

 Hespeler received his education in Nancy and moved to North America where he worked in the fur trade for several years, working first for John Jacob Astor in Chicago and then with the Hudson's Bay Company.

 Business activities in Preston

 Around 1835 Hespeler settled in Preston, Upper Canada (now part of Cambridge, Ontario), which was then a major German-speaking centre and a focus for German-speaking immigrants from both Europe and Pennsylvania.

 Hespeler began as a co-owner of a store, which he soon owned outright, and then expanded his business operations in town.
 He purchased a site along the Grand River intending to build a mill which would compete with the existing mill owned by the Erb family.
 After beginning the digging of the millrace, he was forced to abandon the project as he could not secure the necessary water rights from the Erbs.
 He instead bought up some land on King Street in Preston and built a grist mill, general store, and distillery.
 He held a number of public positions in Preston, serving as reeve, postmaster, and town councillor.